Bloom Hamner

 In his free time, Mr. Britto enjoys reading, writing, playing disc golf, hiking, and cooking Italian food.

-He has been involved with the program as a coach or player for 16 years now, striving to give every Greenie the same positive experience that he had, on and off the field.
+The Christ School alumnus has been involved with his alma mater's program as a coach or player for 18 years now, striving to give every boy the same positive experience that he had, on and off the field.

 Mr. Campbell’s longtime support for Christ School in general was recognized last year at Alumni Weekend when he received the Bill Sewell ’57 Service and Loyalty Award.